Jearny58/Jearny58.github.io/_posts/2019-08-20-technical-chronicles-vanilla-python-sql.md

 ---
 layout: post
 published: false
-title: 'Technical Chronicles: ''Vanilla'' Python & SQL'
+title: 'Technical Chronicles: SQL'
 ---
 ### My Last Interview

 I scheduled my last mock interview with Springboard, and I figured a good way to do a final review was to create a blog post on all the technical subjects I revisited.
-The first part will be focused on SQL and then I'll turn my attention to Python.
+This first post will be focused on SQL and then I'll turn my attention to Python.
 Now, there is a caveat when it comes to the Python portion: it's going to be the 'vanilla' version of Python.
 We're not allowed to use libraries like pandas or numpy.
 Instead, we need to be comfortable using the [Python Standard Library](https://docs.python.org/3/library/), in addition to the following concepts:

 - **Data structures** (lists, tuples, dictionaries)
 - **Flow control** (if-else, for, while loops)